Tasmanian pademelon

 The Tasmanian pademelon (Thylogale billardierii), also known as the rufous-bellied pademelon or red-bellied pademelon, is the sole species of pademelon found in Tasmania, and was formerly found throughout southeastern Australia.
 This pademelon has developed heavier and bushier fur than its northern relatives, which inhabit northern Australia and Papua New Guinea.

 The scientific name honours J.J.H.
 Labillardier, who collected the first specimen on an expedition to what was then Van Diemen's Land in 1792.
 There are no recognised subspecies.

 Description

 The Tasmanian pademelon has a compact body with short, rounded, ears, thick fur over the limbs, head, and body and a tail covered with short hairs.
 It has greyish fur over most of the body with yellowish to rufous underparts, and, unlike most other pademelons, has no distinct facial or hip markings.
 Males reach around 6.5 kg in weight, 70–120 cm in length including the 30–45 cm tail, and are considerably larger than the females, which average 4.6 kg.

 Distribution and habitat

 Pademelons are abundant and widespread across mainland Tasmania, and are also found on the nearby King and Furneaux Islands.
-They were extirpated from the Australian mainland during the 19th century.
+They were formerly distributed throughout southeastern Australia, including areas south of the Great Dividing Range in Victoria and the Limestone Coast of South Australia until the 19th century when it was extirpated from the mainland due mainly to habitat loss and predation by introduced red foxes.
 Rainforest, sclerophyll forest, and scrubland are preferred, although wet gullies in dry open eucalyptus forest are also used.
 Such places, next to open areas where feeding can occur, are especially favoured.